-A new, best-in-class, three-rink training facility and performance center, opened in Fall of 2020, that is redefining figure skating in New England.
+The Club’s new facility is a best-in-class, three-rink training facility and performance center, that opened in Fall of 2020, and is redefining figure skating not only in New England, but in the country.

 The main entrance features a wall of glass doors leading to the main vestibule ready to welcome audiences to the Tenley E. Albright Performance Center for any type of ticketed event.

 The main lobby includes an event Ticket Office located at the main entrance, with service windows on the exterior and interior of the building and entrance vestibule which are opened during large events at which tickets are sold.